 Heather Lippert (Nelson) loves clay for its transformational properties.
 Coming from the earth clay is delicate, supple, responsive to touch then to create something with it to become strong and enduring.
 With stoneware she creates beautiful handmade objects for daily use.
 Using the form to define function often with a whimsical touch.
 Heather wants everyday objects to reflect the beauty in life.
 She incorporates texture, pattern and surface decoration with colour and form to make utilitarian objects come alive.
 Like many artists she is deeply influenced by the natural environment around her, but also by architecture, machinery, and the myriad ways we inhabit our world.

-Lee Rawn (Nelson) completed a five year apprenticeship, with Silver Glade Pottery in Salmon Arm, attended Cariboo College’s Ceramics program and was a member of the Thompson Valley Potters Guild for fifteen years (and has been with the Thompson Valley Potters guild for fifteen years.)
-She is a self-taught painter.
+Lee Rawn (Nelson) Lee Rawn is a self-taught painter.
 Her work has developed and grown with over forty years of dedicated practice and workshops.
 In 1996 she was presented the Marie Manson Award and grant and the Juror’s Choice Award, at the Shuswap Lake Festival of the Arts.
-Lee taught the CMHA painting group for sixteen years and ran an acrylic workshop for the Nelson Rotary Club which will continue yearly.
-Her work, both pottery and painting, has been exhibited at various venues throughout the province.
-Lee’s painting and pottery, focuses on the natural world, flowers, animals and landscapes.
-Moving between painting and pottery keeps her work fresh and allows her to draw on both disciplines with each enhancing the other.
+Lee taught the CMHA painting group for sixteen years and ran an acrylic workshop for the Nelson Rotary Club.
+Her work has been exhibited at various venues throughout the province.
+Lee’s painting focuses on the natural world, flowers, animals and landscapes.

 Jenn Sabean from Nelson, BC, creates her chic line of jewelry, Tubes of a Feather from up-cycled bicycle tubes that were otherwise destined for the dump.
 A range of hand cut shapes including feathers, leaves, and strands from black bike tubes are made into earrings & necklaces, paired with sterling silver & brass chain and fixtures.
 Materials are sourced from local bike shops and her fellow riders; often after an unexpected adventure from a popped tube while in ‘flight’.
 She also donates a portion of her annual sales to World Bicycle Relief.